Niche-Squad/APSC-5984-ADS/labs/lab_01/readme.md

 ### 7.3 Manage your SSH keys

 SSH keys are used to authenticate you to GitHub without using your username and password.
-You can find the instruction (https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=mac).
+You can find the instruction here: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=mac

 In the terminal, type the following command to generate a new SSH key :